Top 15 Things To See And Do In Sarajevo

 Sarajevo Tunnel Museum

-The entrance of this tunnel, underneath the airport, is now a museum.
-Built during the blockade of Sarajevo, it allowed the transfer of people and goods during the siege of Sarajevo.
+The entrance of this tunnel, which is underneath the airport, is now a museum.
+Built during the blockade of Sarajevo, it facilitated the movement of people and goods during the Siege of Sarajevo.

 How To Get To The Sarajevo Tunnel Museum: The easiest way to get to the Sarajevo Tunnel museum is to take a taxi and ask them wait for you.
 To save on taxi fare, take the tram to nearby Ilidza and taxi from there.